danielgjackson/reddit-scraper/README.md

 ## Collator

-This process takes the scraped raw submissions and comments and, by default, collates them to a `data/$SUBREDDIT.collated-ndjson` directory as:
+This process takes the scraped raw submissions and comments and, collates them to a `data/$SUBREDDIT.collated-ndjson` directory as:

   * a single `submissions-index.ndjson` file, one line for each submission.